teeteeteeteetee/adobe-discord-rpc/README.md

 [UXP Version of extension](https://github.com/teeteeteeteetee/adobe-discord-rpc-uxp) (in progress)

 # Please do not clone the repository, get the extension from "Releases" https://github.com/teeteeteeteetee/adobe-discord-rpc/releases
+# Users on Apple Silicon need to run Photoshop through Rosetta and turn on Legacy Extensions through Preferences and restart the application.

 ![](demo/preview.gif)